 Day 5 and 6: Exploring Petra

 The red rock city of Petra is definitely the highlight of any trip to Jordan.
 I allowed for 3 nights in Wadi Musa and 2 full days of exploring Petra in my 10-day Jordan itinerary.

-The Anbat Midtown Hotel (II) where I stayed in Wadi Musa had free shuttle service to Petra in the morning.
+The Anbat Midtown Hotel (II) where I stayed in Wadi Musa had a free shuttle service to Petra in the morning.
 After a good breakfast, I set out to explore the ancient city of the Nabataeans.
 At the entrance, I hired a guide who would walk with me through the ruins.
 I guess I caught the wrong guide as he only stayed with me for an hour in which we walked through Petra.
 Other people told me their guide toured them around Petra for over 3 hours, filling their heads with interesting facts and funny remarks.

 Hike to the monastery

 As my guide and I clearly didn’t click, we parted as I was glad to get rid of him.
 Because it was still early morning and I was near the start of the hike to the monastery, I begin to climb.
 One-third of the way up, I realized I would be in serious trouble.
-Walking up is just exhausting, but for some reasons, descending is a nightmare for me.
+Walking up is just exhausting, but for some reason, descending is a nightmare for me.
 I slip, I get scared and with shaking legs, I put myself in danger.
 I decided to return and leave the monastery for what it is as I refuse to ride any donkeys.
 Read here why.

 If you’re reasonably fit and want to hike up to the monastery, allow for 2 to 3 hours in full.
 Including stops and selfie moments.